base0010/plume_jc_jubjub/README.md

 This will work on existing JC wallet implementations ex.
 Status Keycard, Kong, and Semaphore SIM.

-An explination of this can be found [JCMathLib] https://github.com/OpenCryptoProject/JCMathLib As well as a list of supported cards here [JCAlgTest] https://www.fi.muni.cz/~xsvenda/jcalgtest/table.html
+An explination of this can be found [JCMathLib](https://github.com/OpenCryptoProject/JCMathLib) As well as a list of supported cards here [JCAlgTest](https://www.fi.muni.cz/~xsvenda/jcalgtest/table.html)

 ### Features:
 Hardware:

-- [] Can create nullifier, given external hash2curve msg.
+- [] Can create nullifier, given external hash2curve msg. **currently being worked on**
 - [] Can do hash2curve algorithm on-device (SSWU).
 - [] Can encode message to XMD
 - [] Computes PLUME and other signals - pk, s, c , gPowR, hashMPKPowR